DiogoNeves/Video2LLM/README.md

 Feedback and suggestions are encouraged.
 I'll also be preparing a YouTube video on this, which you can find on [my YouTube channel](https://youtube.com/@diogoneves?si=C7FD8V1ElaBiTxrp).

+I have since been informed of https://cookbook.openai.com/examples/gpt_with_vision_for_video_understanding which is a similar approach.
+It's good to have validation, but that cookbook may be more reliable than this project.

 ---

 ## 🎥 Sample